ThisisRDSharma/Siddu-/README.md

 Inclusion of Declined Records:
 Including declined records (rejected applicants) in the risk model can lead to underestimating risk.
 This is because high-risk consumers are more likely to be rejected, and including them in the dataset makes the model potentially misrepresent the true risk by overestimating the number of low-risk individuals.
 The model might then fail to accurately assess the risk of consumers who were actually declined for being high-risk.

+When an SSN is not provided or validated, the model may process the inquiry with limited data, which can impact the accuracy and completeness of the consumer's history.
+Transactions without an SSN may lack key information, leading to incomplete or inaccurate data, which could affect the automated decision-making process and reduce the reliability of the risk assessment.